hamoid/Joukkue/README.md

 * Show chat in GUI
 * Show layer crashes in chat.
 * Chat, highlight on focus.
-* implement: .who .where .help .room
+* implement: .who .where .help .room .new
 * ESC toggle between edit/chat
 * on cell focus, restore selection
 * on cell blur, store selection
+* Scroll to bottom when editing last field
+* on cell blur, highlight border (for .onn, .off, .delete ...)